openhab/openhab-docs/_addons_bindings/zwave/doc/zwaveme/zweather_0_0.md

 ### Sensor (luminance)

-Indicates the current light reading
+Indicates the current light reading.

 The ```sensor_luminance``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Sensor (velocity)

-Indicates the current velocity
+Indicates the current velocity.

 The ```sensor_velocity``` channel supports the ```Number``` item.
 This is a read only channel so will only be updated following state changes from the device.

 ### Sensor (barometric pressure)

-Indicates the barometric pressure
+Indicates the barometric pressure.

 The ```sensor_barpressure``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Sensor (temperature)

-Indicates the current temperature
+Indicates the current temperature.

 The ```sensor_temperature``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Sensor (relative humidity)

-Indicates the current relative humidity
+Indicates the current relative humidity.

 The ```sensor_relhumidity``` channel supports the ```Number``` item and is in the ```Humidity``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Sensor (dew point)

-Indicates the dewpoint
+Indicates the dewpoint.

 The ```sensor_dewpoint``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (pulses)

-Indicates the pulse count
+Indicates the pulse count.

 The ```meter_pulse``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh)

-Indicates the energy consumption (kWh)
+Indicates the energy consumption (kWh).

 The ```meter_kwh``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.